benoitlamonica/lol_bot/README.md

 ### How does this bot works ?

-It's very simple, actually you just have to write `!{charactername}` to get some information about him.
+It's very simple, actually you just have to write `!charactername` to get some information about him.
 Some others features will come next :blush: